iosis-tech/zetina/docs/src/architecture/registry.md

 ## Registry Contract

-The Registry contract is a critical component of the SHARP-P2P network, responsible for the following tasks:
+The Registry contract is a critical component of the Zetina network, responsible for the following tasks:

 1. **Fund Management**: Delegators deposit funds into the Registry to offer rewards for job execution.
 The Registry securely holds these funds until they are distributed to Executors.